 U.S. Bank Altitude® Go Visa Signature® Card

 Looking for ways to save even more?
-This card offers a 0% introductory APR for 12 billing cycles on both purchases and balance transfers.
+This card offers a 0% introductory APR for 12-month billing cycles on both purchases and balance transfers.
 That gives you a year to pay off high-interest credit card balances or your holiday shopping.
-(Just be sure to pay your balance off before the 12 billing cycles are up, or your balance will start to accrue interest, which ranges from 14.99% 23.99% variable with this card.)
+(Just be sure to pay your balance off before the 12-month billing cycles are up, or your balance will start to accrue interest, which ranges from 15.74% to 24.74% variable with this card.)

 American Express® Gold Card

 Whether you're noshing on takeout or cooking from scratch, eating can rack up hefty rewards when you use the American Express® Gold Card.
-Earn 4 rewards points for each dollar spent on restaurants worldwide, including delivery and takeout, and 4 points per dollar on U.S. supermarket purchases up to $25,000.
+Earn 4 rewards points for each dollar spent at restaurants, including delivery and takeout, and 4 points per dollar on U.S. supermarket purchases up to $25,000.
 After that, you'll earn 1 point per dollar spent.
+Terms apply.

 When you use the card to pay at Grubhub, Seamless and participating restaurants, you can also earn up to $10 in monthly statement credits.
-That's up to $120 in statement credits annually that can help to offset the card's $250 annual fee.
+That's up to $120 in statement credits annually that can help to offset the card's $250 annual fee (see rates and fees).
 Be aware the $10 statement credits are only available for a limited selection of restaurants—The Cheesecake Factory, Ruth's Chris Steak House, Boxed and participating Shake Shack locations—and you must enroll to receive the credits.

-If you're looking for an attractive intro bonus, this card offers 60,000 Membership Rewards points when you spend $4,000 on eligible purchases in your first 6 months with the card.
+If you're looking for an attractive intro bonus offer, this card offers 60,000 Membership Rewards points when you spend $4,000 on eligible purchases in your first 6 months with the card.

 Once you're traveling freely again, this card will be a good one to have in your wallet.
 You'll earn 3 points per dollar spent on flights booked directly with airlines or at amextravel.com.
 You won't pay any foreign transaction fees with this card.